Sedgez/Linguahe/README.md

 # Linguahe: Cultural Communication Analyzer

-**Linguahe** is a research-driven web application designed to identify cultural communication risks in Philippine dialects.
-By utilizing AI-powered speech-to-text and semantic analysis, the system detects nuances in **Tagalog, Ilocano, and Bisaya**.
+**Linguahe** is a research-driven web application designed to identify miscommunication in different Tagalog dialects.
+By utilizing AI-powered speech-to-text, semantic analysis, Artificial Neural Networks and Rule-Based Alogorithm**.

 ---